apache/spark/docs/programming-guide.md

 </tr>
 </table>

-A complete list of actions is available in the [RDD API doc](api/scala/index.html#org.apache.spark.rdd.RDD).

 ## RDD Persistence

 One of the most important capabilities in Spark is *persisting* (or *caching*) a dataset in memory across operations.
-When you persist an RDD, each node stores any slices of it that it computes in memory and reuses them in other actions on that dataset (or datasets derived from it).
+When you persist an RDD, each node stores any partitions of it that it computes in memory and reuses them in other actions on that dataset (or datasets derived from it).
 This allows future actions to be much faster (often by more than 10x).
-Caching is a key tool for building iterative algorithms with Spark and for interactive use from the interpreter.
+Caching is a key tool for iterative algorithms and fast interactive use.

 You can mark an RDD to be persisted using the `persist()` or `cache()` methods on it.
 The first time it is computed in an action, it will be kept in memory on the nodes.
-The cache is fault-tolerant -- if any partition of an RDD is lost, it will automatically be recomputed using the transformations that originally created it.
+Spark's cache is fault-tolerant -- if any partition of an RDD is lost, it will automatically be recomputed using the transformations that originally created it.

 In addition, each persisted RDD can be stored using a different *storage level*, allowing you, for example, to persist the dataset on disk, persist it in memory but as serialized Java objects (to save space), replicate it across nodes, or store it off-heap in [Tachyon](http://tachyon-project.org/).
-These levels are chosen by passing a
+These levels are set by passing a
 `StorageLevel` object ([Scala](api/scala/index.html#org.apache.spark.storage.StorageLevel),
 [Java](api/java/org/apache/spark/storage/StorageLevel.html),
 [Python](api/python/pyspark.storagelevel.StorageLevel-class.html))
 to `persist()`.
 The `cache()` method is a shorthand for using the default storage level, which is `StorageLevel.MEMORY_ONLY` (store deserialized objects in memory).
-The complete set of available storage levels is:
+The full set of storage levels is:

 <table class="table">
 <tr><th style="width:23%">Storage Level</th><th>Meaning</th></tr>